Customer service as a resource for UX

 If something is a pain for the users, you can be assured that it’s a pain for your customer support team.
 Customer service and the UX team have the same ambitions: users who have no questions and no issues when using the product.

 But when a user has a question, customer support’s task is to identify the right solution and explain it using the right words so that the user understands and doesn’t need to ask again.
-If they reach this goal, customer support provided the user with the best customer experience.
+If they reach this goal, customer support provided the user with the best digital customer experience.
 A UX designer’s task is to foresee these user questions when writing the copy for a certain page or creating a certain feature.

 In the rest of the article, we discuss customer service tips that have a common ground with UX and design heuristics.